 Until recently, all forms of spine surgeries were performed via the open surgical approach.
-This form of spine surgery required or still requires an orthopaedic surgeon to make a long incision, normally 5 to 6 inches long.
+This form of spine surgery required or still requires an orthopedic surgeon to make a long incision, normally 5 to 6 inches long.
 In the real sense, the length and the type of incision are determined by the type of spine surgery a patient requires.

 Via this incision, the surgeon retracts the muscles and also gets to eliminate the herniated disc.
 The entire process can result in soft tissue damage, trauma or progressive back pain, even after the surgery.
 To add to that, this approach results in a long recovery period and tends to be burdensome to patients.